Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Cold calling is one of the most effective lead conversion tools available to B2B (and some B2C) sales professionals.
 While there are many ways to contact a cold lead, there’s nothing like speaking over the phone.
-In fact, 82% of buyers say they’ve accepted meetings with salespeople after exchanges that started with a cold call.
+In fact, 82% of buyers say they’re open to connecting the salespeople who reach out to them.
 Our article on cold calling statistics lists additional trustworthy data regarding cold calling and whether it’s a good use of salespeople’s time.

 Unlike emails, once you’ve made your pitch, the response is immediate.
-Not only that, but you’re able to make rebuttals in real-time.
-These benefits make cold calling a vital aspect of lead generation and nurturing, especially for certain types of businesses.
+Not only that, but you’re able to handle objections and make rebuttals in real-time.
+These benefits make cold calling a vital aspect of lead generating and nurturing, especially for certain types of businesses.

 However, keep in mind that cold calling is an involved process and can be time-consuming.
-On average, sellers must make 18 calls to connect with a lead, and many answered calls end with the lead declining their offer for a follow-up call or meeting.
+On average, it takes eight attempts to reach a lead, and many answered calls end with the lead declining their offer for a follow-up call or meeting.
 A positive mindset and ample preparation are key, as is ensuring you’re the right business or professional for cold calling.

 Cold calling can help SDRs get in touch with new leads, and they can often qualify them more quickly than with back-and-forth written communication.